 If you're looking for a non-traditional wedding locale that can also be a blank canvas for your creativity, these warehouse-like Los Angeles venues are just the ticket.
 With lofty ceilings, open-to-the-outdoors vibes, and central locations, these converted spaces are cool, creative, and add a little bit of urban LA to your big day.

 Smog Shoppe (Above)

-This old livery space in the booming downtown LA Arts District was re-imagined at the beginning of 2015 into an airy event space that still maintains serious vintage charm thanks to lots of original brick and wood work.
-There's an interior courtyard which could either be used for the ceremony or where guests dance it up during the reception.
+This old livery space in the booming downtown LA Arts District was re-imagined at the beginning of 2015 into an airy event space that still maintains serious vintage charm thanks to lots of original brick and woodwork.
+There's an interior courtyard that could either be used for the ceremony or where guests dance it up during the reception.
 The vibe could only be described as industrial rustic and it's easy for out-of-town guests to check into one of the many downtown hotels.
-Our suggestion: Urban spaces often come with limited parking so we recommend hiring a valet for this spot.
+Our suggestion: urban spaces often come with limited parking so we recommend hiring a valet for this spot.